ElikplimSunu/TV-Input-Source-App/README.md

 2. Open the project in Android Studio.
 3. Sync Gradle and resolve dependencies.
 4. Build and install the app on a compatible Android TV or Amazon Fire TV device.

+---

+## Contribution
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch (`git checkout -b feature-branch`).
+Make your changes and commit them (`git commit -m 'Add new feature'`).
+Push to the branch (`git push origin feature-branch`).
+Create a pull request.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact
+For any inquiries or feedback, please reach out at sunuerico@gmail.com.